alkautsarf/au-eth-dev-bootcamp/README.md

 # Alchemy University ETH Developer Bootcamp

 This is my answers and notes during my bootcamp in AU.
-Fell free to use any of these codes if you stuck during your progress or clone this repo and make this as cheat sheets.
+Feel free to use any of these codes if you stuck during your progress or clone this repo and make this as cheat sheets.

 ### Notes
 There are some deprecated function such as :